TaliesinDS/STL-manager/docs/API_SPEC.md

 # API Specification (Draft v0)

+Moved from repository root to `docs/` on 2025-08-16 (repository restructure) – content unchanged.

 Purpose: Define initial REST/JSON contract for the STL Manager application so schema + normalization design remain aligned with future UI/editor workflows.
 This draft focuses on read/write of metadata, dynamic vocab management, normalization re-runs, overrides, and bulk operations.

 Principles: